-Today is the 28th birthday of Mark Dredge, who writes the beer blog Pencil and Spoon from his home in Kent, England.
+Today is the 29th birthday of Mark Dredge, who writes the beer blog Pencil and Spoon from his home in Kent, England.
 I’ve had the pleasure of drinking with Mark on his last three trips across the pond.
-The first time, at the opening gala for SF Beer Week, two years at the Beer Bloggers Conference in Boulder, Colorado, and this year judging at GABF.
+The first time, at the opening gala for SF Beer Week, three years ago at the Beer Bloggers Conference in Boulder, Colorado, and last year judging at GABF.
 By day, he works in digital marketing and social media and by night, he’s “a beer writer and blogger.”
 In December 2009, he won the British Guild of Beer Writers New Media Writer of the Year for Pencil and Spoon.
 If you don’t read his stuff, you should.
 Join me in wishing Mark a very happy birthday.

 Note: The last two photos were purloined from Facebook.

 Today’s infographic, in honor of Guy Fawkes Night, is entitled Understanding Alcohol Consumption in England, and was created by Money Expert.
 Unfortunately, a lot of it is based on England’s recommended “Alcohol Units,” which were shown to have been created completely arbitrarily a few years ago, yet continue to be used by the government and related health organizations.